 - What types of properties are you interested in?

 While this gives you a lot more information about your visitors, the downside is that visitors may feel less inclined to fill it out.
-If you use a longer form, you may need to be a little more insistent: “Go ahead and fill out the sign-in sheet and we’ll give you the tour!”
+If you use this longer form, you may need to be a little more insistent: “Go ahead and fill out the sign-in sheet, and we’ll give you the tour!”

-Tips to Get Your Sign-In Sheet Filled Out
+Tips to Get Your Open House Sign In Sheet Filled Out

 - Fill out the first entry yourself.
-People will ignore the sign-in sheet if it doesn’t seem like others are using it.
-With a couple of names, however, others will follow suit.
+People will ignore the sign in sheet if it doesn’t seem like others are using it.
+With a couple of names, others will follow suit.

 - Ask visitors to sign in before giving them a tour.
 “Hi, are you interested in a tour?
 Just sign-in and we’ll be on our way!”